Azure/azure-powershell/src/ServiceBus/ServiceBus.Autorest/docs/Start-AzServiceBusMigration.md

 # Start-AzServiceBusMigration

 ## SYNOPSIS
-Creates Migration configuration and starts migration of entities from Standard to Premium namespace
+Create Migration configuration and starts migration of entities from Standard to Premium namespace

 ## SYNTAX